CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 ## Show Conntrack Flows

 To see the currently active connection tracking (conntrack) flows, check the contents of /proc/net/nf_conntrack.
-The hardware offloaded flows contain [OFFLOAD] in their output.
+The hardware offloaded flows contain `[OFFLOAD]` in the output.

 ```
 cumulus@switch:~$ sudo cat /proc/net/nf_conntrack